castrguru/rose/README.md

 └── tsconfig.json
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
+Rosé is built using Astro, which looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.